dcarbone/ci-asset-manager/README.md

 Copy contents of /libraries to /{$appdir}/libraries Copy contents of /config to /{$appdir}/config

-At some point in your code : require APPPATH."libraries/AssetPackager/__autoload.php";
+At some point in your code : require APPPATH."libraries/DCarbone/AssetManager/__autoload.php";

 Config Parameters
 -----------------

-The root of the Asset Packager config file are the groups you define.
+The root of the Asset Manager config file are the groups you define.

 For example:

 	$config['groups']['GROUPNAME'] = array(
 		"scripts" => array(
 			array(
 				"dev_file" => "",
 	            "prod_file" => "",
 	            "minify" => TRUE,
 	            "cache" => TRUE,
 	            "name" => "",